jagrosh/JagTag/README.md

 ## Current Projects
 Here are some other projects that utilize JagTag:
 * [**Spectra (Discord Bot)**](https://github.com/jagrosh/Spectra) - Spectra uses JagTag in its customizable "tags" (user-created commands), and in welcome and leave messages for servers. (https://github.com/jagrosh/Spectra/blob/master/src/spectra/jagtag/libraries/Discord.java)

+## Other Libraries
+Below are JagTag-related libraries available for other languages or purposes:
+* [**TheSharks/JagTag-JS**](https://github.com/TheSharks/JagTag-JS) - A JavaScript port of the JagTag text parsing language
+* [**TheMonitorLizard/JagTagXML**](https://github.com/TheMonitorLizard/JagTagXML) - a JagTag to XML transpiler written in Java